JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Sets the state of the Input Method Editor (IME) in-progress flag.

 ```
-FUNCTION CTextDocument2.SetIMEInProgress (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetIMEInProgress (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |